Bicycle

 5. Be an AMC member in good standing and support the mission and vision of the AMC.

-7. Have participated in group bicycle rides for at least one year (minimum 12 rides.)
+7. Have participated in group bicycle rides for at least one year (minimum 12 rides and 2 different groups.)

-8. Have participated in various types of activities or programs with AMC for a minimum of one year (minimum 6 events).
+8. Have participated in various types of activities or programs with AMC (minimum 6 events) and internalize “the AMC way” as it relates to group programs and activities.

 A person also needs to be experienced in the type of ride they intend to lead.
 For example, cyclists may have a lifetime of bicycling experience, but if that experience consists exclusively of mountain bicycling, that person could not lead a ride which navigates along city streets.